mailpile/python-passcrow/docs/FAQ.md

 One: You define a recovery policy which requires three out of four close friends or family members cooperate to recover your personal data.
-The protected data is the password you use to log in to your laptop.
+The protected data in the Recovery Pack is the password you use to log in to your laptop.

 Two: You define a recovery policy which requires all 2/3 of your boss, the CTO and the CEO at your job to recover your work data.
-The protected data is the passphrase used to encrypt your work laptop.
+The protected data in the Recovery Pack is the passphrase used to encrypt your work laptop.

-In both cses, Ephemeral Passcrow allows you then print a label with a URL and a code that you can stick to your encrypted device.
+In both cases, Ephemeral Passcrow allows you then print a label with a URL and a code that you can stick to your encrypted device.
 The URL will provide instructions on how to initiate recovery, the code is sufficient to start the recovery process.
 Both the URL and the code are short enough to be correctly transcribed by a human.

-So if you die or are incapacitated (or fired!), the people managing your affairs can visit the URL and initiate recovery.
+So if you die or are incapacitated (or fired!), the people managing your affairs can visit the URL and initiate recovery, gaining access to your otherwise secure devices.

 ## Why not always use Ephemeral Passcrow?